 Size: 157 x 118 inches

 Look closely at the statue of Venus de Milo with the green skirt.
-The Toreador (bullfighter) face is on her body and face, and her skirt is his green tie, the cluster of dots to the left is the bullfighter’s jacket.
+The Toreador (bullfighter) face is on her body and face, and the fabric is his green tie, the cluster of dots to the left is the bullfighter’s jacket.
 Dali is depicted in the bottom right wearing the blue sailor’s outfit.

-Not only are the paintings truly fascinating but the building itself is a work of art.
+Not only are the paintings fascinating but the building itself is a work of art.

 I’ve asked our resident architect Calculated Traveller Jamie Kwan to discuss the building.

 As someone who appreciates great architecture in the most unlikely of places, the Salvador Dali Museum is unexpected in St. Petersburg, Florida.
 Honestly, St. Petersburg is not a city to expect such a modernist building.
 Designed by design giant HOK, the building itself is meant to represent Dali in every way.
-Taking the place of the former warehouse containing the largest collection of Dali’s work outside of Europe, the new museum doubles the amount of space to exhibit his work.
+Taking the place of the former warehouse containing the comprehensive collection of Dali’s work outside of Europe, the new museum doubles the amount of space to exhibit his work.
 Formally, the building is a simple concrete box with an organic glass structure emerging and engulfing the side of the building.

 Interestingly, from one approach to the building, it may look like a mid-1900s Brutalist building, with a stark grey concrete façade, however, on the opposite elevation, the glass atrium emerging is nothing short of impressive.
 HOK used parametric modelling to design this, meaning algorithms and input data shaped the structure.
 This 21st-century tool is used by many leading architectural firms, allowing them to create organic shapes and forms out of very light materials.
 The shape also means that every single piece of metal and glass is unique in shape and size.

 Inside the glass atrium – arguably the most active and living part of the museum itself – has this material palette of glass and concrete continued with a large concrete spiral staircase meant to represent DNA.
 The triangulated glass ceiling is very much reminiscent of Sir Norman Foster’s Great Court at the British Museum – with triangular shadows of the curtain wall bringing life to the smooth white interior.